Exarchos, Grevena

 Exarchos (Έξαρχος) is a village and a community of the Grevena municipality.
 Before the 2011 local government reform it was a part of the municipality of Ventzio, of which it was a municipal district.
-The 2011 census recorded 58 residents in the village and 110 residents in the community.
+The 2021 census recorded 74 residents in the community.
 The community of Exarchos covers an area of 55.552 km2.

 Administrative division

 The community of Exarchos consists of two separate settlements: